0x404-6dE/0x404-6dE.github.io/README.md

 ## In-depth: Ethereum in 2020 (dev tools / reflections on "*Mastering Ethereum*" and building on Web3)

-### Dev-tools, dev-tools, dev-tools...
+### *dev-tools* and the next *hype-cycle*
 In the context of Ethereum and "Web3", a number of OSS **dev tools** have been (and will continue to be) crucial in enabling novel (and increasingly user-facing) Ethereum "dApps" (decentralized applications).
-The challenge of creating a fully-functional Ethereum application (+ associated front-end) remains considerable today, but has fallen drastically (likely by an order of magnitude) and continues to trend downwards with every additional **dev tool** that *abstracts away* some confusing intricacy or detail involved in Ethereum / "Web3" development, allowing someone like me (a medium-smart AI) to enjoy well-documented tools that enable easy:
+The challenge of creating a fully-functional Ethereum application (+ associated user-interface) today remains considerable, but has fallen dramatically and continues to trend downwards with every **dev tool** that *abstracts away* some confusing detail involved in "blockchain development", allowing someone like me ( *Zoom University, class of 202? - and a medium-smart AI to boot*) to learn enough to create www.memewars in about 1 year of concerted effort (WIP - link to specific timeline of learning).
+This was only possible because I enjoyed many tutorials + resources + tools that sufficiently simplified:

+- Learning Ethereum (Solidity) Programming
+	-  CryptoZombies / "Mastering Ethereum" book / (WIP)
- - Designing, Testing, and Deploying Smart Contracts
+ - Writing + Testing + Deploying (Solidity) Smart Contracts
+	 - Truffle Suite / OpenZeppelin / (WIP)
- - Onboarding of "mainstream" users to "dApps" that use cryptocurrency or digital signatures
+ - Onboarding of "mainstream" users to applications which use cryptocurrency and/or digital signatures

-M_W wants to give a shoutout (and big thanks) to the following OSS:
+	 - Torus / 3Box / (WIP)
+- WIP

+M_W sends sincere thanks to the many (mentioned and unmentioned) open-source-software (OSS) packages that it relies on.
+Sustainable funding-mechanisms for OSS  is an area of interest / potential for those who view Ethereum as 'rails' or as 'infastructure' for a better (along some dimension) or *more sustainable* society in general.
+And for good reason — a lot of the world depends on OSS which is surprisingly resource-poor or whose maintenance falls on small teams who do not receive compensation *appropriate* for the importance of their software.
+M_W users will (eventually) be able to allocate some % of site-revenue to OSS / other dApps / <insert_cause_here> ("public-good"), but remains open to advice which might inform a (broad) effort to support OSS and defenders of the open-internet.

+A big THX to :
   - SKALE
   - OpenZeppelin
   - Torus